vufind-org/autocomplete.js/README.md

 }
 ```

-You can disable items with `._disabled`:
+You can disable items by adding a `._disabled` key:

 ```js
 { _disabled: true }
 ```

-You can also create section headers like so:
+You can also create static section headers like so:

 ```js
 { _header: "Fruits and Vegetables" }